rdxx-sandpit/poc-idn-usecases/README.md

 # poc-idn-usecases

 *This is a proof of concept experiment in gathering community led data management capability stories, offered as a possible easy to implemet working model for how the IDN may seek, collate, share and discuss users data stories.
-You can see the results of this kind of process here in the [RDA's I-Adopt Working Group](https://github.com/i-adopt/users_stories/issues)*
+You can see the results of this kind of process here in the [RDA's I-Adopt Working Group](https://github.com/i-adopt/users_stories/issues).
+Please try it and provide feedback to Sandra at our next catchup.*

 The aim would be to use this information to: